It seems like only yesterday when you took out that home equity line of credit.

 1. Be aware of when the draw period is expiring

 The draw period on a HELOC is usually 10 years.
-This the time when you can actively withdraw and use the line of credit.
+This is the time when you can actively withdraw and use the line of credit while paying interest-only payments on your principal.
 You may be able to access HELOC funds via withdrawal, check writing or via a transaction card that uses the HELOC.
 The draw period may vary depending on your lender.
-Usually in the draw period, only interest on the amount you’ve drawn is due.

 After your draw period, a HELOC usually transitions into the repayment period.
 In this period, you usually aren’t allowed to draw money and your required monthly payment includes principal and interest.